har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 I used a clothes peg with some silicone putty to make a mold for my index finger.
 Note that if blood circulation is restricted, you won't be able to get any readings.
-I replaced the original clothes peg spring to reduce the force to the point where it was just enough to allow a snug fit.
+I replaced the original clothes peg spring with one made from a thin hacksaw wire blade.
+This reduced the closing force so it was just enough for a snug fit without slipping off.

 <img src="docs/prototype_hardware_2.jpg" />

 ## Software Development Environment

-* Ubuntu 20.04
+* Ubuntu 20.04 on AMDx64
-* Visual Studio Code + Platformio plugin using Arduino framework for Espressif ESP8285 board
+* Visual Studio Code + Platformio plugin using Espressif Arduino framework for ESP8285 platform

 <img src="docs/vsc_screenshot_build.png">

 ## Library Usage Notes

-* MAX30102 sensor initialization and FIFO readout code from [Sparkfun](https://github.com/sparkfun/SparkFun_MAX3010x_Sensor_Library)
+* MAX30102 sensor initialization and FIFO readout code [Sparkfun](https://github.com/sparkfun/SparkFun_MAX3010x_Sensor_Library)

-* SPO2 & pulse rate measurement code by Robert Fraczkiewicz from [aromring's repository](https://github.com/aromring/MAX30102_by_RF).
+* SPO2 & pulse rate measurement code by Robert Fraczkiewicz [aromring's repository](https://github.com/aromring/MAX30102_by_RF).
 I modified the implementation to use a circular buffer with 125 samples

-* WiFiManager SSID/password and ThingSpeak configuration magic by [tzapu](https://github.com/tzapu/WiFiManager)
+* WiFiManager SSID/password and ThingSpeak configuration magic [tzapu](https://github.com/tzapu/WiFiManager)

 * [Arduino Json 5 library](https://github.com/bblanchon/ArduinoJson/tree/5.x).
 Note that
 the Json 6 library uses a completely different API.